-The manager/director must immediately:
+The Manager/Leader or Director must immediately:

 - 1. Ensure that the appropriate employee completes an Occurrence Report in keeping with Western Health's Occurrence Reporting policy (6-02-15). - 2.
 Consult with the Regional Manager, Information Access and Privacy or designate to assist in: - a. identifying the level of the incident and take appropriate action to contain the breach (i.e. by stopping the unauthorized practice, recovering the information, changing password, assessing lost or stolen equipment that may contain confidential information (e.g. laptop, fax machine); - b. assessing the risks associated with the breach (i.e. the type of information involved, who was affected, number of individuals affected, assessing whether information can be used for fraudulent or harmful purposes); - c. determining if there is a risk of ongoing or further exposure; - d. determining whether Human Resources personnel are required to be involved in the investigation or whether the engagement of Medical Services is required under the Medical Staff bylaws.
-(Willful breaches may result in disciplinary action, up to and including termination of employment or contract/service); - e. identifying the circumstances that caused the incident and reporting on the investigation of the incident; - f. determining follow-up actions required to prevent further breaches of a similar nature; and - g. ensuring that the Client Feedback: Compliments and Complaints policy (6-04-60) is followed where applicable.
+(Wilful breaches may result in disciplinary action, up to and including termination of employment or contract/service); - e. identifying the circumstances that caused the incident and reporting on the investigation of the incident: - f. determining follow-up actions required to prevent further breaches of a similar nature; and - g. ensuring that the Client Feedback: Compliments and Complaints policy (6-04-60) is followed where applicable.
 This applies in cases where the affected client / patient / resident wishes to submit a complaint to Western Health, either instead of or in addition to being provided the contact information for the Office of the Information and Privacy Commissioner (OIPC) for the province.

-NUMBER: 9 - 03 - 10PAGE 3 of 7
+NUMBER: 9 - 03 - 10 PAGE 3 of 7

-In consultation with the Regional Director Quality and Risk Management or designate as required, the Regional Manager, Information Access and Privacy or designate must:
+In consultation with the Regional Director Information Management, the Regional Manager, Information Access and Privacy or designate must:

-- 1. Determine appropriate managers/directors/senior leaders, to be notified. - 2.
+- 1. Determine appropriate senior leader(s) to be notified. - 2.
 Where the privacy incident involves an individual other than an employee or healthcare provider of Western Health (i.e. student, healthcare provider, pastoral care, and contractor), assist in the investigation with the manager/director and/or entity. - 3.
-Consult with appropriate managers/directors/senior leaders, as required to: - a. identify other stakeholders requiring notification of the incident: - internal stakeholders such as: Communications, Information Management, Human Resources, Employee Assistance Program; - The Department of Health and Community Services in keeping with the provincial Regional Health Authority Privacy Auditing, Reporting, and Public Notification policy; - Law enforcement, if theft or other crimes are suspected; - Media: - Western Health's solicitor (to discuss contractual and/or other legal obligations); - Insurers and others if required by contractual obligations; - Professional or other regulatory bodies; - Contractual obligation and legal requirements for notification. - b. provide notification to the OIPC and Access to Information and Protection of Privacy (ATIPP) Office as required in keeping with policy Duty to Notify the Office of the Information and Privacy Commissioner of a Breach (9-03-20); - c. determine and provide direction with respect to whether to notify affected individuals (e.g. contractual obligations, risk of identity theft, risks associated with loss of information) in keeping with policy Duty to Notify an Individual of a Privacy Breach (9-03-30); - d. identify and provide direction with respect to how affected individuals affected will be notified (i.e. direct notification or in exceptional circumstances, indirect notification); - e. determine and provide direction with respect to the level of information to be disclosed during notification (i.e., date of breach, description of breach, description of information inappropriate accessed/collected/disclosed, steps taken to mitigate the harm, contact information of the OIPC);
+Consult with senior executive(s) as required to: - a. identify other stakeholders requiring notification of the incident: - internal stakeholders such as: Communications, Risk Management, Human Resources, Employee Assistance Program; - The Department of Health and Community Services in keeping with the provincial Regional Health Authority Meditech Privacy Auditing, Reporting, and Public Notification policy; - Law enforcement, if theft or other crimes are suspected; - Media: - Western Health's solicitor (to discuss contractual and/or other legal obligations); - Insurers and others if required by contractual obligations; - Professional or other regulatory bodies; - Contractual obligation and legal requirements for notification. - b. discuss notification to the OIPC; - c. determine whether to notify affected individuals (e.g. contractual obligations, risk of identity theft, risks associated with loss of information); - d. identify how affected individuals affected will be notified (i.e. direct notification or in exceptional circumstances, indirect notification); - e. determine the level of information to be disclosed during notification (i.e., date of breach, description of breach, description of information inappropriate accessed/collected/disclosed, steps taken to mitigate the harm, contact information of the OIPC); - f. determine the level of expertise required to assist in the notification (e.g. to address any technical questions, assess if the individual is at risk of harm to self or others);